A JWST investigation into the bar fraction at redshifts 1 < z < 3: The parent sample

 \subsection{Sample Selection}

-As a way to produce a selection with robust photometric redshifts and stellar masses, we use the CANDELS-based catalogues produced by \citet{Duncan_2019} that include observations from HST, Spitzer, and other ground-based facilities.
+As a way to produce a selection with robust photometric redshifts and stellar masses, we use the CANDELS-based catalogues produced by \citet{Duncan_2019} that include observations from HST, Spitzer, and ground-based facilities.
 These redshifts are robustly calibrated from spectroscopic redshifts, with an average outlier fraction of $\frac{|\Delta z|}{1+z_{spec}} \sim 5\%$ (see \citealt{Duncan_2019} for details).

 From these catalogues, we select all sources that lie within the footprint of the CEERS and PRIMER observations outlined previously.
 All sources with photometric redshifts and stellar masses that are present in both CANDELS and the new JWST observations are selected.
 Additionally, no magnitude or signal-to-noise cut is done to mitigate any selection bias due to different sensitivities between HST and JWST, which prevents JWST bright galaxies from being excluded if they are faint in HST bands.
-Then, all overlapping sources between $1 \leq z \leq 6$ are selected, resulting in a total sample of $7111$ galaxies present within the combined area of CEERS+PRIMER, including $3956$ galaxies with visual Hubble type classifications from \citet{Ferreira_2022} at $z > 1.5$.
+Then, all overlapping sources between $1 \leq z \leq 3$ are selected, resulting in a parent sample of $5218$ galaxies present within the combined area of CEERS+PRIMER and $5445$ galaxies in the area of CANDELS EGS and UDS fields, including $3559$ galaxies with visual Hubble type classifications from \citet{Ferreira_2022} at $z > 1.5$.
+We note that some galaxies fall in the gaps between the NIRCam detectors, and therefore, while they are included in the HST sample, they cannot be analysed with JWST data.

-For each of the $7111$ galaxies in the sample, we produce $30 \ \rm mas$ 128x128 pixel cutouts from the HST ACS CANDELS filters available, namely F606W and F814W, as well as for the JWST filters, namely F115W, F150W, F200W, F277W, F356W and F444W.
-For the HST Wide Field Camera 3 filters, namely F125W and F160W, we produce $60 \ \rm mas$ 64x64 pixel cutouts covering a consistent angular field of view, enabling us to probe the same galaxies in a similar wavelength regime between the two instruments.
-However, note that the resolution varies between the JWST F150W filter and the HST WFC3 F160W filter, for example.
+For each of the CEERS+PRIMER $5218$ galaxies in the sample, we produce $30 \ \rm mas$ 128x128 pixel cutouts for the JWST filters, namely F356W and F444W.
+Concerning the 5445 CANDELS galaxies observed with the HST Wide Field Camera 3 filters, namely F160W, we produce $60 \ \rm mas$ 64x64 pixel cutouts covering a consistent angular field of view, enabling us to probe the same galaxies in a relatively similar wavelength regime between the two instruments.
 In this study, we select the F444W JWST filter and compare these galaxies to their HST WFC3 filter F160W.
-To observe the evolution of the bar fraction, the sample is cut to sources between the redshifts $1 \leq z \leq 3$, resulting in a parent sample of 5218 galaxies in the JWST F444W filter and 5445 galaxies in the HST F160W filter.
-We note that some galaxies fall in the gaps between the NIRCam detectors, and therefore, while they are included in the HST sample, they cannot be analysed with JWST data.